 Step 3: Activate Add-On

 In the preferences window, there is a long list of installed add-ons.
 Next to each add-on is a check box to activate and de-activate an the add-on.

 At the top right of the add-on preferences is a search box.
 Type in the name of the add-on you just installed to find it in the list.
 Check on the box to the left of you add-on to activate it.

 For most Blender add-ons, that’s all you need to do.
 Sometimes an add-on will have an additional set-up step…

 Some add-ons (not all) require additional set-up steps.
 To see what additional settings your add-on may have, click the arrow to the left of the add-on’s name in the preferences window.

 Here we will see a description of the add-on, where the controls for it are located and other details.
 If the add-on has fields that need to be completed before it can be used, they will also be here.

-As an example, the Poly Haven Asset Browser has the following settings which need to be configured before using it.
+As an example, the Poly Haven Asset Browser has the above settings which need to be configured before using it.

 Here is the official Blender Manual documentation on add-ons.

 More About Add-Ons